5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 ## Empty Framebuffers (for Desktop)

-List of empty Framebuffers for utilizing the iGPU for computing taks only (e.g. Intel QuickSync Video, HEVC), while the discrete GPU is handling graphics.
+List of empty Framebuffers for utilizing the iGPU for computing tasks only (e.g. Intel QuickSync Video, HEVC), while the discrete GPU is handling graphics.

 **Address**: `PciRoot(0x0)/Pci(0x2,0x0)`